 What we like: Excellent on-the-go storage with a supportive and body-hugging fit.

 Arc’teryx is known for making high-quality gear for ambitious adventures, and much of that expertise has trickled down to their hiking-focused Aerios pack.
 We’re big fans of the fastpacking-inspired design, which merges the capacity and support of a backpack with the on-the-go storage of a running vest.
-On the front, you get two stretchy mesh pockets (great for storing soft flasks) in addition to zippered pockets on both the shoulder straps and hipbelt.
-The rest of the pack offers equally convenient organization—including side dump pockets and a handy accessory stash—and suspension is excellent, pairing a vest-like fit at the chest with a rigid foam backpanel and supportive hipbelt.
+On the front, you get two stretchy mesh pockets (great for storing soft flasks) in addition to more secure zippered storage on both shoulder straps.
+The rest of the pack offers equally convenient organization, including side dump pockets, a front stash pocket, and multiple places to securely stow valuables and accessories.
+Plus, suspension is excellent, pairing a vest-like fit at the chest with a rigid foam backpanel and supportive hipbelt.
 It all adds up to a very practical and skillfully built design, especially for hikers who prioritize speed and distance.

 Best of the Rest